Elinor Florence, Author

 Rose Boulay became a war bride when she married Horace Boulay of Belledune, New Brunswick.
 She was one of 43,000 British women who married Canadian men during the war.
 This photo can be found on the Canadian War Brides Facebook Page.
 Melynda Jarratt of Fredericton, N.B. is the leading war bride expert who has written books on the subject.

-No information is available about this glamorous couple, but they look like movie stars.
+No information is available about this glamorous couple, but they look like movie stars in this most glamorous of wartime weddings.
 The bride is wearing a smart hat with a birdcage veil and carrying a large fur muff, complete with a tiny face.
 That was the height of fashion back then!

 I’ll bet the groom endured all the typical jokes about wearing a skirt, but doesn’t he look dashing?
 Eswyn Lister was one of the first war brides to arrive in Canada, when she married Stu Lister.
 This photo is found on the Canadian War Brides Facebook Page.